juhokalle/rmfd4dfm/README.md

 (2010)](http://pareto.uab.es/lgambetti/ForniGambettiJMEsecondRevSecondStage.pdf).
 The details can be accessed by `?FRED_light` or `?FRED_heavy`.

-## Replication of the monetary policy example
+## Replication of the Monetary Policy Example

 The empirical example compares the DFMs estimated by [Forni and Gambetti (2010)](http://pareto.uab.es/lgambetti/ForniGambettiJMEsecondRevSecondStage.pdf)